-Of more than 200 known types of HPV, most have been categorized as low-risk and are rarely associated with cervical cancer.1 However, certain high-risk HPV types can lead to cervical cancer.2,3 Of these, HPV 16 and HPV 18 are the highest risk types, associated with 70% of cervical cancer cases.3
+Of the more than 150 known types of HPV, most have been categorized as low-risk and are rarely associated with cervical cancer.1 However, certain high-risk HPV types can lead to cervical cancer.2,3 Of these, HPV 16 and HPV 18 are the highest risk types, associated with 70% of cervical cancer cases.3

-The landmark ATHENA trial, as well as recent large longitudinal international randomized controlled clinical trials of HPV testing in cervical cancer screening have demonstrated that HPV primary screening is superior to Pap cytology alone and can be an effective cervical cancer prevention strategy.4
+The landmark ATHENA trial, as well as recent large longitudinal international randomized controlled clinical trials of HPV testing in cervical cancer screening, have demonstrated that HPV primary screening is superior to Pap cytology alone and can be an effective cervical cancer prevention strategy.4

 - Doorbar, J., et al. (2015).
 “Human papillomavirus molecular biology and disease association.”
 Rev Med Virol 25 Suppl 1: 2-23.